 Continuing Professional Education (CPE) Requirements

-- 90 hours must be structured learning comprising the following:
+- Of the 120 CPE hours, 90 hours must be structured learning comprising the following:

 |For ALL public accountants except for: